furqansiddiqui/secp256k1-rpc/README.md

 Everyone from GitHub community is welcome to audit the codebase.

-## Security Considerations
+## :radioactive: Security Considerations

 * It is quite actually the same as running Bitcoin core.
 So, if you have Bitcoin core installed on your server/computer, you will notice that all communication between `bitcoind` and its `cli` and `qt` components are in fact made using RPC over TCP.
-Any command sent to `bitcoin-cli` is actually converted to a HTTP call to `bitcoind` RPC server.
+Any command sent to `bitcoin-cli` is actually converted to an HTTP call to `bitcoind` RPC server.
+* Intended purpose of this project is to **run locally** in your system.
+It is **NOT** recommended to deploy it elsewhere and connect to it remotely.
+It is even highly discouraged to use it over LAN/vLAN (however any vulnerability depends on your use-case and threat model).

 ## Before Starting